jzfchen/blog/content/blog/dopaminedetox.md

 1. Attention is a finite resource and scattered attention leads to poorer cognitive performance

 2. Smartphone use during a demanding cognitive task significantly disrupts attention
-3. Greater social media use outside of cognitively-demanding tasks predicts greater difficulty and poorer attention during productive tasks
+3. Greater social media use outside of cognitively-demanding tasks lead to greater difficulty in ignoring distractions and poorer attention during productive tasks

 These three points alone are enough to suggest that digital addiction predicts poorer attention during important tasks, impairing your productivity and overall success.